CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 ### 5.3.
 Publishing Documentation

-See [UsingGithubPages.md](UsingGithubPages.md) to learn how to use GitHub Pages to publish documentation to the project site.
+See [UsingGithubPages.md](UsingGithubPages.md) to learn how you can use GitHub Pages to publish documentation to the project site.

 ### 5.4.
 Making a Release